 “I think my toddler has had enough veggies.”

 Said no mom ever.
+So, can you hide veggies in toddler food?

 If your toddler falls into the majority, you may be looking for a way to get them to consume more veggies.
 And making it somewhat effortless would be preferable.
 Right?

-Well, I think I stumbled upon a secret to successfully hiding veggies in toddler food that could be applied in different ways!
+Well, I think I stumbled upon a secret to successfully hide veggies in toddler food that could be applied in different ways!
 It’s not THE secret, but A secret that may help you.
 No, I didn’t invent it, but I discovered it and found that it works.

 Enter macaroni and cheese.
 A toddler favorite.